vhspace/sdl3-rs/README.md

 # SDL3 ![Crates.io Version](https://img.shields.io/crates/v/sdl3)

 Bindings for SDL3 in Rust.
-Work in progress.

 Now that the SDL3 API is mostly stabilized, we are working on a new version of the Rust bindings for SDL3.
 The migration is in progress, and we are looking for contributors to help us complete it.

-Right now the project isn't building because the migration is in progress.
+Expect some bugs and [missing features](https://wiki.libsdl.org/SDL3/NewFeatures).
+Feel free to create issues or work on them yourself.

 ## Migration Progress